Hyper threading and multithreading may apparently seem to be the same thing to any average and a less-knowledgeable user but actually they are not.

 Both these technologies are most commonly used to make CPUs in order to increase their functionalities but in a different way.
 If you need to make a choice, you will have to know these differences in the first place.

-This article includes all the major differences between multithreading and hyperthreading technologies to enhance your knowledge.
+This is the right place to gain such knowledge since this article entails all the major differences between multithreading and hyperthreading technologies.

 8 Difference Between Hyper Threading and Multithreading

 The most basic difference between hyper threading and multithreading technology is that in the hyper threading technique a single physical core is split into two virtual or logical processors.

 On the other hand, in multithreading technique the cores execute several threads in a single process at the same time in the sub CPUs created within the single CPU.

 Hyper threading technology was introduced in February 2002 in a Xeon processor and is actually the marketing name of the technology that has been around in the x86 dominion.

 Developed by Intel, the primary concept of this technology resembles SMT or Simultaneous Multi Threading where a single core appears as two logical cores to the operating systems.

 Multithreading technology was introduced in 1950 though it was a part of the IBM ACS-360 in 1968.

 However, the first major CPU developed with this technology was the Alpha 21464(EV8).